If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is diabetes insipidus?

-Despite the name, diabetes insipidus is not related to type 1 or type 2 diabetes (diabetes mellitus).
+Despite the name, diabetes insipidus is not related to type 1 or type 2 diabetes.
 Diabetes insipidus is a hormone disorder that occurs when the body doesn’t produce enough antidiuretic hormone (ADH) or doesn’t use the hormone effectively.
+ADH helps your body balance water in the urine and blood.

 What are the symptoms of diabetes insipidus?